 Can a Real Estate Agent Sell a Business?

-Successfully selling a business can require hiring a professional who understands your goals, has applicable experience, as well as a successful track record.
+A professional with relevant experience, a strong track record, and an understanding of your goals may be needed to sell a business successfully.
 Real estate agents specialize in the selling of commercial buildings, not companies.
 Working with a business broker to sell your company and a real estate agent for your property sets you up for a maximum return on investment.

-What to Do When You Sell Your Business and Real Estate Are Together
+What to Do When Selling Your Real Estate and Business Together

 It is best to plan ahead if both your business and property will sell at the same time.
 The location along with the condition of your property will influence how much a potential buyer is willing to spend.
 Therefore, take the time to hire a contractor for any repairs that will boost the value of your building.
 Business owners should speak to a real estate agent to understand what improvements should be made to their property.